OpenTermsArchive/contrib-versions/Disqus/Privacy Policy.md

 **Third parties or publicly available sources.** We may obtain or receive personal data about you from the following parties**,** analytics providers such as Google based outside the EU**,** advertising partners listed here, and Identity and Contact Data from third party connections or log-ins for example Facebook Connect, Google or Twitter by “following”, “liking” or linking your account to the Service.

 **4\.
 TARGETED ADVERTISING and AD PARTNERS.**
 Advertising is the predominant way Disqus makes money.
 Advertising revenue allows Disqus to support and improve the Service.
-Disqus uses, and also engages third party ad partners and affiliates who use cookie IDs, device IDs (including mobile), hashed email addresses, IP address, ISP and browser information, demographic or interest data, content viewed and actions taken on the Service or Partner Sites,including information about the websites you’ve viewed and advertisements you’ve interacted within order to provide you with more relevant advertising targeted to your preferences and interests derived from your interaction with the Service, Partner Sites or other third party websites.
+Disqus uses, and also engages third party ad partners and affiliates who use cookie IDs, device IDs (including mobile), hashed email addresses, IP address, ISP and browser information, demographic or interest data, content viewed and actions taken on the Service or Partner Sites, including information about the websites you’ve viewed and advertisements you’ve interacted within order to provide you with more relevant advertising targeted to your preferences and interests derived from your interaction with the Service, Partner Sites or other third party websites.
 For a list of third party ad partners that Disqus is currently working with click here.
 Disqus may also send you email newsletters and email marketing messages if you have provided us with permission, or consented to receive such emails, as required in the jurisdiction in which you reside.
 Email marketing messages may be tailored to your interests based on the information described above in this section, for information about how to opt-out and utilize our “Do Not Sell” option please click here.

+We partner with third parties that collect information across various channels,
+including offline and online, for purposes of delivering more relevant advertising
+to you or your business.
+Our partners use this information to recognize you
+across different channels and platforms, including but not limited to, computers,
+mobile devices, over time for advertising (including addressable TV), analytics,
+attribution, and reporting purposes.

 **5\.
 HOW WE USE YOUR PERSONAL DATA
 **a.
 We will use your personal data in the following circumstances. where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests, where we need to comply with a legal or regulatory obligation, where you have provided your consent to such use.